prebid/prebid.github.io/prebid-mobile/pbm-api/iOS/pbm-adunit-ios.md

 `value`: A String to be appended to the customKeywords property.

-### addUserKeywords

-Obtains the user keyword and values set for user targeting of a Prebid Mobile ad unit.
-If the passed in key already exist, the values will be replaced with the new set of values.
-If the key does not exists the key and values will be appended to customKeywords.

-**Parameters**

-`key`: A string containing the key whose values will be replaced or appended to customKeywords.

-`value`: A string containing the value that will replace existing values or be appended to customKeywords.

-### removeUserKeywords

-Remove all customKeywords values from a given Prebid Mobile ad unit.

 ### removeUserKeyword
 Remove a key and all its associated values from customKeywords of a given Prebid Mobile ad unit.